 Following on Shinnie’s excavations, Bayuda was for all intents and purposes forgotten, archaeologically speaking, until the later 1990s.
 The Sudanese Antiquities Service (NCAM) carried out a test clearance of a tomb (empty of finds) at Umm Ruweim in 1989, but it would be 1997 before T. Kendall undertook a survey of Wadi Muqqadam in the southern part of Bayuda.

 Beginning in 2009 H. Paner of the Archaeological Museum, Danzig, has conducted a survey by automobile of the entire area of Bayuda with the goal of mapping the larger sites.
-In the same year Paner initiated his survey, the project “Wadi Abu Dom Itinerary”, lasting from 2009 until 2016, began exploring and documenting in detail the evidence for human activity on the ground and via remote sensing.
+In the same year the survey project “Wadi Abu Dom Itinerary”, lasting from 2009 until 2016, began exploring and documenting in detail the evidence for human activity on the ground and via remote sensing.
 Additionally, from 2010 until 2019 another Polish archaeological mission, led by Artur Obłuski (Polish Center of Mediterranean Archaeology Cairo) worked at the monastery of Ghazali.
 From 2017 until 2019, under the umbrella of the “Wadi Abu Dom Investigations” project the building complex of El Tuweina was excavated.
 Since 2020, excavation activities were shifted to Umm Ruweim.